FMIA Week 10: Rams Manage Win After Fire-Filled Week of ‘Horror’

 e.
 The win over Detroit was Mitchell Trubisky’s first division win.
 He lost his first six NFC North starts.

 f.
 The Cardinals are dragging down David Johnson, who led the NFL in scrimmage yards in 2016.
-He hasn’t rushed for 75 yards in a game all season.
+He hadn’t rushed for more than 75 yards in a game all season before Sunday’s 98-yard performance in K.C.

 g.
 Raiders have seven sacks in nine games.
 If there was just some way they could have had a pass rush this year.